 For press, info or if you are interested in joining our upcoming tournaments and projects get in touch.

-WONDERKID a film by Rhys Chapman, tackles one of football's biggest issues - homophobia.
-The film is part of a nationwide campaign to raise awareness about the lack of openly gay professionals in the sport.
-This is their badass team and we've seen them improve so much over the past year it's concerning, really.
+WONDERKID FC was born out of the WONDERKID film project, which tackles one of football’s biggest issues – homophobia.
+The film is part of a nationwide campaign to raise awareness about a lack of openly gay professionals in the sport and the core message of the film (and the team) is that it is ok to be yourself and that of course, football is for everyone!

 Tottenham has some quality pitches and players too.
 Winners of the Ladies Super Liga Team Spirit Award 2015 – we're expecting high levels of high fives from this feisty team.